-Name: Peggy Cabrera.
-Email: peggy.cabrera@sjsu.edu
+Name: Lauren De Celle.
+Email: lauren.decelle@sisu.edu Phone: 408-808-2621

 Course Requirements and Assignments

 Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally three hours per unit per week) for instruction, preparation/studying, or course related activities, including but not limited to internships, labs, and clinical practica.
 Other course structures will have equivalent workload expectations as described in the syllabus.